The Sofia: Site

-The Sofia is at the northeast corner of Columbus Avenue and 61st Street, two blocks northwest of Columbus Circle, on the Upper West Side of Manhattan in New York City.
+The Sofia is at the northeast corner of Columbus Avenue and 61st Street, two blocks northwest of Columbus Circle, on the Upper West Side of Manhattan in New York City, United States.
 It has two addresses: 45 Columbus Avenue to the west and 43 West 61st Street to the south.
 The building occupies a rectangular land lot of 14059 ft2, with a frontage of 144 ft on Columbus Avenue and 100 ft on 61st Street.
 The building originally surrounded a gas station at the corner of Columbus Avenue and 61st Street.

 The surrounding section of Columbus Avenue contains many residential buildings, including a 30-story apartment house directly north of the Sofia.
 The building is on the same block as Park Loggia to the east, and it faces the Fordham University School of Law to the west.
 In addition, the David H. Koch Theater of the Lincoln Center performing-arts complex is one block north.